ermarinz/pNumAPI/README.md

 ### Get phone numbers from URL text
 #### localhost:8080/api/phonenumbers/parse/text/My%20Phone%20Number%20String%3A%20905-491-5050
 pNumAPI will inspect a short string of text given a URL in the above format, and return a json formatted response containing a list of valid phone numbers found within the string.
-This method uses a regular expression to build a list of possible numbers which is limited to finding the following formats:
+This method uses a regular expression to build a list of possible phone numbers limited to the following formats:

-- (123) 456-7890
+    (123) 456-7890
-- (123)456-7890
+    (123)456-7890
-- 123-456-7890
+    123-456-7890
-- 123.456.7890
+    123.456.7890
-- 1234567890
+    1234567890
-- +31636363634
+    +31636363634
-- 075-63546725
+    075-63546725

 If duplicate phone numbers are found, only one is kept.
 Each possible phone number is then validated using [google-libphonenumber](https://github.com/ruimarinho/google-libphonenumber).
 If no valid phone numbers are found, an empty list is returned.
 All valid results are returned in the following format: